Louisville, Kentucky Lawyer Helping Victims With Vehicle Accident Injury Claims

 - Ask for the responding police officer’s information, including: name, jurisdiction, ID number, and phone number.
 You should also obtain a copy of the police report.

-- After you leave the scene, call Gladstein Law Firm to discuss your case with a Louisville personal injury lawyer.
+- After you leave the scene, call a Louisville car accident attorney at Gladstein Law Firm to discuss your case with a Louisville personal injury lawyer.

 What Our Clients are Saying